cxllm/articles/markdown/welcome.md

 ### The Idea Behind This

 Believe it or not, there is a purpose to this site.
 This is supposed to be my own personal replacement to sites like dev.to or medium.com where I can write articles, news or guides.
-This was **not** my original idea, to that I have to credit Frederik Mikkelsen who made [Fred's Notes](https://ramblings.fred.moe).
+This was **not** my original idea, to that I have to credit Freya Arbjerg who made [Freya's Notes](https://blog.arbjerg.dev/).
 I quite liked his idea of a personal notes page, and I didn't want to copy his one I wished to make my own, and here we are.
 This probably isn't the most efficient code in the world, but hey, it works.

 ### Purpose